-The Board gave other reasons for siding in favour of demolition: the building was out of character for the area, and it would be “prejudicial to public health” in creating an “excessive waste water concentration” given the lack of treatment facilities.
+The Board gave other reasons for siding in favor of demolition: the building was out of character for the area, and it would be “prejudicial to public health” in creating an “excessive wastewater concentration” given the lack of treatment facilities.

 In 2010, the couple appealed again, which took the case to the High Court.
 There, the Court upheld An Bord Pleanála’s decision “with very great regret”.
 It held that as difficult as the family’s situation was, as a matter of policy such an overt breach of planning law simply could not go unchecked.